 Equity is one of the most misunderstood components in real estate.
 In our experience, it’s also one of the major reasons that investors stall, rather than creating a meaningful portfolio.
-The reason for this is a lack of understanding with regards to the nature of equity, what it can do and its shortcomings.
+The reason for this is a lack of understanding with regard to the nature of equity.
+You need to know what it can do and its shortcomings.

 Here are our five steps to understanding equity.

 Equity at its most basic is the difference between the amount of money you owe on your property and the value of that property.
 It is the amount of earned capital that exists in your home.
 There is no difference between profit derived from investing in the stock market and the equity you have created in your home.

 Meaning, equity in your property is only accessible through leverage.
 This means using a loan, or the sale of the property to take a theoretical value.
 Turn it into a usable and investable resource.
 This process of leveraging equity is the reason that many people consider using equity as an investment vehicle to be no different than taking out a loan from the bank.
 However, when looked at in reverse..
 It becomes obvious that due to its nature, possessing equity without leverage is fiscally irresponsible.

 Equity earns no interest and does not increase in value.
 Your property may continue to be worth more, but the equity itself will remain entirely static..
 As if you had invested in a bank account that yielded no interest at all.

 The Value of Your Equity Is Far More Than You Think

 While equity in its latent form is worthless..
 Once it is leveraged to form part of an investment strategy..
 It’s value becomes extraordinary.